jasp-stats/jaspAnova/inst/help/goric/restriktorSyntax.md

 indicates that the coefficient (effect) for `variable1` is equal to the coefficient for `variable2`.
 Coefficients can also be constrained to a constant, e.g., `variable1 == 0`.

+The constraints are set up as relations between two coefficients and each relation is written on a new line.
+Alternatively, they can also be put on the same line and separated with a semicolon (i.e., `;`).

 #### Factors
 Factor variables can have several coeffcients (usually k-1, with k being the number of levels).
 They can be accessed by the factor variable name immediately followed by the respective level:

 `factorLow == factorHigh`.

 #### Intercept

-The intercept can be accessed using `.Intercept.`.
+When the intercept is included in the model, it can be accessed using the `.Intercept.` keyword.
+The reference level of the first factor in the model would then correspond to this `.Intercept.` coefficient.

 #### Example

-If dummy coding was used, the syntax for the inequality constraint shown in the beginning could look like:
+If the intercept is included in the model, the syntax for the inequality constraint shown in the beginning could look like:

 `.Intercept. < .Intercept. + factorMed`
 `.Intercept. + factorMed < .Intercept. + factorHigh`.

-The constraint is split up in relations between two coefficients and each relation is written on a new line.
-Alternatively, they can also be put on the same line and separated with a semicolon (i.e., `;`).
 The above equality constraint could be simplified as:

-`factor2 == 0; factor3 == 0`,
+`factorMed > 0`
+`factorHigh > factorMed`,

-which means that level `Med` and `High` do not differ from level `Low` (the intercept).
+which means that level `Med` is larger than `.Intercept.` (`Low` level) and `High` is larger than `Med`.

+In case that the intercept is not included in the model, the following syntax would yield the same results:

+`factorLow < factorMed`
+`factorMed < factorHigh`.

 ### Advanced Syntax
 #### Interactions